flare891/rmslow/Drawings/PandL/README.md

 ```
 ngimws/pl/events
 RequestType = GET
-RequestParms = {guide}
+RequestParms = {guide} {dateTimeStart:optional} {dateTimeEnd:optional}
 ```
-* Get all events for a specific object by GUIDE.
+* Get all events for a specific object by GUIDE in an optional dateTime range.

 ### Get Event Graph For GUIDE
 ```